Button-Presser/ctf-writeups/Driving_writeup.md

 If we click "go" with the default numbers in the field it presents this message.
 ![](shouldmove.PNG)

-it also changes the URL to the following
+The URL also changes to the following.

 https://drivetothetarget.web.ctfcompetition.com/?lat=51.6498&lon=0.0982&token=gAAAAABdF2b0Jo520OKQFtMfWtti_dHO7rVpyljaU3v74xht1RqH6PmdxJ1BIAPCfPbYxGMX4PYrMJ6T_YLmAoIRZ37We7jRUs5IhkGpEWSRFuoCnJRohdOHAe3F_xqB_DpDphQMCVyN